 The importance of rules are referred to and reinforced often, such as in assemblies and when reflecting on behaviour choices.
 At the start of the school year, each class discusses and sets its own Class Rules, a set of principles that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves, and the consequences when laws are broken.
 These values are reinforced in different ways:

 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our young pupils to make choices safely; for example:

 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are taught how to exercise these safely, such as in our e-safety and SEAL lessons.

 Mutual respect and tolerance of those with different faiths and beliefs

 St Monica's is a community which is greatly culturally diverse and we are proud to promote and celebrate our different backgrounds.
-Mutual respect is at the heart of our Mission Statement– To welcome and embrace everyone.
+Mutual respect is at the heart of our Mission Statement.
 Our pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have, and to everything.
 Our children learn that their behaviour choices have an effect on their own rights and those of others.
 All members of the school community should treat each other with respect.